rneygri80/Engineering_4_Notebook/README.md

 ### Code
 ##### [https://github.com/cmunro97/Engineering_4_Notebook/blob/master/Python/split.py]
 ### Lessons Learned
-Strings and loops was and excersize of how to print lines in python we had little trouble with this assigment.
+Strings and loops was an excersize of how to print lines in python we had little trouble with this assigment.
 ## Forks and Clones
 ### Lessons Learned
 We created a coolrepo page on github and were able to add some fun facts about ourselves.
 We forked a page that Jack had created then added our information after we had to clone that page and add it to our own github page.